BuhariS/walmart_sales_prediction/README.md

 *Weekly Sales Trend*

-## Model Selection and Evalaution
+## Model Selection and Evaluation
 In this project, various regressors were used to model the dataset.
 The Random Forest regressor model had the lowest root mean square error of 1.17e+05 and was the best model for the data.

 ## Conclusions
 The analysis shows that sales during holiday weeks are significantly higher than during non-holiday weeks, with sales doubling on average.
 Additionally, there is a strong seasonal component to the sales data.
-The average sales of the top performing stores are up to 500% higher than the lowest performing stores.
+The average sales of the top-performing stores are up to 500% higher than the lowest-performing stores.

-The best model for predicting future sales is the Random Forest Regressor model,which achieved an RMSE of 1.17e+05.
+The best model for predicting future sales is the Random Forest Regressor model, which achieved an RMSE of 1.17e+05.
 This is a good estimate as it is 88% close to the median sale of the data.

 These findings have important implications for **Walmart** as they can inform decisions about inventory, staffing, and marketing efforts.
-By understanding the factors that drive sales and using a reliable model to forecast future sales, **Walmart** can better plan for the future and optimize their resources.
+By understanding the factors that drive sales and using a reliable model to forecast future sales, **Walmart** can better plan for the future and optimize its resources.

 ## License
 The project is licensed under the MIT License.